dacoder123456m/wusco-browserext/README.md

 then restart the browser and you should be fully set with a fast functional browser

-that is it for documentation for now but i will update when i find more usefull things these settings should create the ideal browser speed and functionality for browsing on our chromebooks
+that is it for documentation for now but i will update when i find more usefull things these settings should create the ideal browser speed and functionality for browsing on our chromebooks this is a exploit that may be patched in the future